 In Spring 2018, Aman and Richard presented a monthly "Evaluating Health Websites and Apps" workshop at the Free Library of Philadelphia, Blanche Nixon Cobbs Creek Branch, in partnership with the Sayre Health Center.
 This interactive workshop is available to public libraries, public schools, nonprofit organizations, and Penn affiliates upon request.
 To schedule a workshop, contact Aman Kaur at firstname.lastname@example.org.

 Due to the COVID-19 Pandemic, the Biomedical Library is closed until further notice, which means the #WellnessWednesday workshop series will no longer be held in the Relaxation Room.
-Penn Libraries, Campus Health, and Penn Nursing hosted two successful virtual guided mindfulness and meditation workshops in Spring 2020.
+In August 2020, Penn Libraries, Campus Health, and New Student Orientation & Academic Initiatives co-hosted a mindful meditation workshop.
 Similar programs will be posted on the Penn Libraries Online Events Calendar.
-The #WellnessWednesday yoga and positive affirmation workshops will be postponed until 2021.
-We welcome your collaboration, if you would like to co-sponsor virtual wellness programs.

 Walk With a Future Doc is a medical student-run initiative sponsored by the Center for Public Health Initiatives, in which medical students share health information prior to leading walks in the Kingsessing neighborhood of Philadelphia.
 Walk With a Future Doc is a chapter of the national organization, "Walk With a Doc."